eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 2. **Sequence Number** (seq): A 64-bit unsigned integer that increments whenever the record is updated, allowing peers to determine the latest version.
 3. **Key/Value Pairs**: The record holds various connectivity details as key-value pairs.

+In its text form, the RLP of ENR is encoded in base64 and can be shared across clients as a string, e.g.:
+`
+enr:-Jq4QOXd31zNJBTBAT0ZZIRWH4z_NmRhnmAFfwNan0zr_-IUUAsOTbU_Lhzh4BSq8UknFGvr1rXQUYK0P-_ZUVenXkABhGV0aDKQaGGQMVAAEBv__________4JpZIJ2NIJpcIRBbZouiXNlY3AyNTZrMaEDxEArICqVUZNxhUxBYHZjzsm4KxqraeSION3yYorLZSuDdWRwgiMp
+`
 ## discv5

 Discovery Version 5 [(discv5)][discv5] (Protocol version v5.1) runs on UDP and meant for peer discovery only.
 It enables nodes to exchange and update ENRs dynamically, ensuring up-to-date peer discovery.
 It runs in parallel with libp2p.